Dual Enrollment

 The State of Georgia provides funding through the Georgia Student Finance Commission (GSFC) for up to 30 semester hours.
 To access these funds, students MUST:

-• Have parents submit the Parent Acknowledgement and Participation Agreement as part of the DE Funding Application.
+- Have parents submit the Parent Participation Agreement as part of the DE Funding Application.

-• If male and 18 years old, register with Selective Service.
+- If male and 18 years old, the student must register with Selective Service.

-• Tuition Only.
-Dual Enrollment Funding will pay tuition costs only.
+- Tuition Only.
+Dual Enrollment Funding will only pay for tuition costs.
 GNTC waives many mandatory fees for our dual students.
 However, some programs require program-specific fees, such as lab fees, supply fees, testing fees, etc. These are NOT covered by DE funding and are the student’s responsibility to pay.

-• Two Withdrawals.
-Students will lose eligibility for the Dual Enrollment funding after obtaining 2 course withdrawals.
+- Two Withdrawals.
+Students will lose eligibility for the Dual Enrollment state funding after obtaining 2 course withdrawals.

-• 30 hours.
+- 30 hours.
 Dual Enrollment Funding is only available for up to 30 semester hours.
 Students who wish to take more than 30 hours, may use HOPE Grant, if eligible, or may self-pay for courses.
-If the HOPE Grant is used, it does count towards the HOPE Grant/Scholarship paid hours limit.
+If the HOPE Grant is used, it does count towards the HOPE Grant paid hours limit.

 High School Initiatives